radareorg/radare2-book/analysis/syscalls.md

 ...
 ```

-Radare will do a `/c` style search for you and annotate calls if you have an esil stack set up with for instance `aei` or `aeim`
+If you setup ESIL stack with `aei` or `aeim`, you can use `/as` command to search
+the addresses where particular syscalls were found and list them.
 ```
 [0x0001ece0]> aei
 [0x0001ece0]> /as